If you’re not at least a little embarrassed by the size of your first proposal for compensation, you’re not negotiating right.

 The Ten Commandments of Salary Negotiation (Part 10): Salary expert Jack Chapman offers 10 lessons on salary negotiation in the vein of the Ten Commandments.

 When shopping for a house once, I was told by a realtor that if I wasn’t at least a little embarrassed at how low my offer was, it was not low enough.
-Similarly, negotiating a salary or raise, if you’re not just a little red-faced at your ideal number, you’re not thinking high enough.
+Similarly, answering the salary question or negotiating a raise, if you’re not just a little red-faced at your ideal number, you’re not thinking high enough.

 It has to pass the “laugh test,” however.
 If it’s ridiculously high, they’ll just laugh.
 Likewise, an employer’s offer must pass yours, lest you laugh because it’s ridiculously low.